Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Fayzulin Serg, Shutterstock

-The Papillon is one of the oldest toy breeds, and many people love the large butterfly-shaped ears.
-It’s a happy and friendly dog that can also be shy.
+The Papillon is one of the oldest toy breeds; many people love the large butterfly-shaped ears.
+They’re friendly dogs, but they can also be shy.

 5. Papipoo

 The Papipoo is a mixture between the Papillon and the Poodle.
-It’s a small dog with a curly tail that likes to be active and run around.
-It can be mischievous, but it’s also very loving and affectionate.
+They have a curly tail and love to run around.
+They can be mischievous, but they’re also very affectionate.

 6. Patterdale Terrier